pyco-dev/pyco-dev/README.md

 # Pyco | Developer

 Hello!
-Welcome to my profile, my name is Pyco and im 16 currently ([check when my birthday is here!](https://5xstkp.csb.app/)).
+Welcome to my profile, my name is Pyco and im 16 currently.